bennettyardley/scapy-toolkit/README.md

 ## arpscan.py
 Broadcasts an ARP packet to the network and monitors for responses to test if a host is online.
 Then looks up the MAC addresses to find the vendor of each device.

+## traceroute.py
+Runs a traceroute on a desired hostname or ip to see what hops the packet takes on its way.